cs123tas/projects/scenegraph/README.md

 *Due Monday, October 18 at 10:00pm*

-**Instructions:** Complete this assignment by yourself without any help from anyone or anything except a current CS123 TA, the lecture notes, official textbook, and the professor.
+**Instructions:** Complete this assignment by yourself without any help from anyone or anything except a current CS 1230 TA, the lecture notes, official textbook, and the professor.
 Submit the assignment on Gradescope no later than 10:00pm on Monday, October 18.
 You are allowed to use up to 3 late days on this assignment.

 ## Introduction

-In Shapes, you wrote code that sent 3D data to the GPU for real-time rendering with OpenGL.
-OpenGL uses vertices to form triangles to approximate shapes.
-Unfortunately, using this method, we would need an infinite number of triangles to render a truly curved surface.
-Because this method of rendering does not simulate how light travels through a scene, it is also difficult to achieve photorealistic results.

-In this assignment and the next you will be implementing a basic raytracer, a renderer that breaks away from the limitations of real-time rendering and more importantly, lets you make really cool looking images.
+In this assignment and the next you will be implementing a basic raytracer, a rendering algorithm that simulates how light rays bounce around a scene (and lets you make really cool-looking images!)

 ## Requirements